The Serpent's Fall

 “I’m sorry to hear that,” Jack said.
 His eyes fell to the floor when he realized that life’s gut punches weren’t reserved for him alone.
 Life is cold and unsympathetic, wrecking as many lives as it pleases.

-“…Mother Sophy at the orphanage always took me under her wing.
-She would wipe away my tears and make me some hot coco.
-Mama Sophy never turned me away,” a smile tugged at the corners of her mouth.
+“Mother Sophy at the orphanage always took me under her wing.
+She would wipe away my tears and make me some hot cocoa.
+Mama Sophy never turned me away.”
+A smile tugged at the corners of her mouth.
 “A bit of love is all you need sometimes, you know?”

 Jack said nothing.
-He learned a long time ago about the power of listening, and he knew she had more to get off her chest.
+He’d learned a long time ago about the power of listening, and he knew she had more to get off her chest.

-“Since her passing, I’m now mama Sophy,” she turned on her side.
+“Since her passing, I’m now Mama Sophy.”
+She turned onto her side.
 “Oh, Jack.
 I hate being away from the children.
 I can just imagine how worried they must be.
 Perhaps I’ll call them in the morning.”

 Jack tilted his head up in Amanda’s direction.
 “Before you know it, this will all be in the past and you’ll be back at the orphanage, living your life as normal.”